Lukito2424/Gijivit/README.md

 App uses Firebase authentication and Firebase Realtime Database services.

 Once you open the application you must register or log into your account.
-In order to register you are required to input your name, surname, E-mail and preferred password.
+In order to register you must input your name, surname, E-mail and preferred password.

 # Profile Page